 Students typically go abroad during their 3rd or 4th year of study.
 There is no departmental requirement to study abroad, but we encourage all our students to consider international study.
 We work closely with the International Programs Center to understand particular requirements of some host universities such as submitting a portfolio or speaking certain languages.

-To begin, make an appointment with Maruja Torres-Antonini, our Coordinator of the Study Abroad Program.
-She will assist with placement, connect you to the International Programs Center at UNCG, advise you regarding the application and recommendation process, and help arrange your course schedule.
+To begin, make an appointment with the Coordinator of the Study Abroad Program.
+They will assist with placement, connect you to the International Programs Center at UNCG, advise you regarding the application and recommendation process, and help arrange your course schedule.
 Studio hours transfer upon successful completion of course requirements, but IARc support courses need to be completed before studying abroad or in the semesters following the international experience.
 It is also possible to study abroad during the summer without a studio requirement while still fulfilling the IARc experience credits.

 Coordinator of Study Abroad Program